Are you considering launching an e-commerce store? Now might be the right time.

-- Manually – You individually add and remove products in the collection.
+- Manually: You individually add and remove products to the collection.

-While you are at it, choose a payment gateway, too.
+While you’re at it, choose a payment gateway, too.
 This is a feature that enables your customers to pay for products directly through your website.

-Before your site goes live, you need to add a few more details about your company and how you will deliver the items and pay taxes.
+Before your site goes live, you need to add a few more details about your company and how you will deliver the items.

 Go to Settings to fill out this information.
 I’d recommend using the Google Analytics feature to keep track of your store visitors, too.